 Total running time: 69 min, color (Director’s Cut, 90 min.)

-In Indonesian, Acehnese and English with English subtitles
+In Indonesian, Acehnese and English, available with English or Spanish subtitles

-The Tsunami of New Dreams is a Singapore/Indonesia/United States co-production.
-Produced in collaboration with the Earth Observatory of Singapore, the International Center for Aceh and Indian Ocean Studies, ICAIOS, in Banda Aceh, Indonesia, art-science-media.com, and the AXA Research Fund.
+Tsunami of New Dreams is a Singapore/Indonesia/United States/France co-production.
+Produced in collaboration with the Earth Observatory of Singapore, ICAIOS the International Center for Aceh and Indian Ocean Studies in Banda Aceh, Indonesia; and art-science-media.com, with major funding provided by the AXA Research Fund.
 Producer: Isaac Kerlow.
-Associate Producers: Saiful Mahdi, Yenny Rahmayati.
-Assistant Producers: Jeannie Loo, Rizanna Rosemary, Aida Azlin, Antoinette Jade.
+Associate Producers: Saiful Mahdi and Yenny Rahmayati.
+Assistant Producers: Jeannie Loo, Rizanna Rosemary, Aida Azlin, and Antoinette Jade.